sharpjd/GPUPrefSwitcher/README.md

 - A config database or a forum

 ## Donation
-If you would like to show support for my work and the time it saves, you can do so at my Ko-Fi or PayPal.
-You can opt to
+If you would like to show support for my work, you can do so at my [Ko-Fi](https://ko-fi.com/sharpjd)!

-(incomplete)